CodeAalok/codeaalok.github.io/README.md

 # codeaalok.github.io
-This is my first GitHub page
+This is my first GitHub page.
+I intend to add functionalities in sprints.

 Open this website on a browser: https://codeaalok.github.io/